I-99/U.S. 220 at the parclo interchange (Exit 33) with the 17th Street Expressway (SR 4010) west into the city of Altoona. 06/08/12

 Bedford to Bellefonte

 Interstate 99 utilizes the western half of the preexisting State College bypass for U.S. 322.
-A directional T interchange takes the route north from U.S. 322 at Park Avenue to cross Spring Creek en route to an older expressway connector (Pennsylvania 26) linking Pennsylvania 64 with Interstate 80 to the east of Bellefonte.
-I-99 ends at a parclo A2 interchange with I-80 and Pennsylvania 26 (Jacksonville Road) by Little Nittany Valley.
+A directional T interchange takes the route north from U.S. 322 at Park Avenue to cross Spring Creek en route to an older expressway connector (PA 26) linking PA 64 with Interstate 80 to the east of Bellefonte.
+I-99 ends at a parclo A2 interchange with I-80 and PA 26 (Jacksonville Road) by Little Nittany Valley.

 Bellefonte to Williamsport - I-80 and U.S. 220